-ROUND DATE TIME BROADCAST First-Round Games (8) Nov.
-27 TBD ESPN+ Second-Round Games (8) Dec.
-3 or 4 TBD ESPN+ Quarterfinal-Round Game Dec.
-10 7 p.m.
-Eastern time/Flex ESPN2 Quarterfinal-Round Game Dec.
-11 Noon Eastern time ESPN Quarterfinal-Round Games (2) Dec.
-10 or 11 TBD ESPN+ Semifinal-Round Game Dec.
-17 9:15 p.m.
-Eastern time ESPN2 Semifinal-Round Game Dec.
-18 2 p.m.
-Eastern time ESPN2 Championship Game Jan.
-8 Noon Eastern time ESPN2
+ROUND DATE TIME BROADCAST NETWORK

+First-Round Games (8) Nov.
+26 TBD ESPN+

+Second-Round Games (8) Dec.
+2 or 3 TBD ESPN+

+Quarterfinal-Round Game Dec.
+9 TBD TBD

+Quarterfinal-Round Game Dec.
+10 TBD TBD

+Quarterfinal-Round Games (2) Dec.
+9 or 10 TBD TBD

+Semifinal-Round Game Dec.
+16 TBD TBD

+Semifinal-Round Game Dec.
+17 TBD TBD

+Championship Game Jan.
+8 2 p.m.
+Eastern Time ABC

-The quarterfinal and semifinal games during the 2021 NCAA Division I Football Championship will be conducted on two different days.
-One quarterfinal game will occur on Friday, Dec.
-10, and one quarterfinal games will occur on Saturday, Dec.
-11. The other two quarterfinal games may take place either Friday, Dec.
-10 or Saturday, Dec.
-11. One semifinal game will be played Friday, Dec.
-17 and the other on Saturday, Dec.
-18.
+The quarterfinal and semifinal rounds will be conducted on different days.
+One quarterfinal game will occur Friday, Dec.
+9, and one quarterfinal game will occur Saturday, Dec.
+10. The other two quarterfinal games may take place either Friday, Dec.
+9 or Saturday, Dec.
+10. One semifinal game will be played Friday, Dec.
+16 and the other Saturday, Dec.
+17.

-The quarterfinal and semifinal schedules will be determined by the NCAA Division I Football Championship Committee on the Saturday night of the preceding round.
+The quarterfinal and semifinal schedules will be determined by the NCAA Division I Football Championship Committee the Saturday night of the preceding round.
 Prospective hosts should note these date possibilities in their facility evaluation forms and when developing their proposed budgets.